elminalirzayev/Easy.Tools.GoogleCalendarEvents.Holidays.Turkiye/Easy.Tools.GoogleCalendarEvents.Holidays.Turkiye/README.md

 ﻿# Easy.Tools.GoogleCalendarEvents

-This package allows you to retrieve public holiday events from [Google Public Calendars](https://developers.google.com/calendar) for Turkey.
+This package allows you to retrieve public holiday events from [Google Public Calendars](https://developers.google.com/calendar) for Turkiye.

 It uses Google Calendar API (v3) and provides a clean interface for fetching holiday data based on language preference.